 Avoid softer mattresses that dislocate the alignment of your spine.
 Sleep on the floor if you do not have a firmer mattress.

 - Place a yoga mat on the floor

 - Lie down in your preferred sleeping position.

 With a Towel Under Your Lower Back

 Placing a towel under your lower back will put your spine in a neutral position and reduce the gap between the mattress and your back.

 - Lie down and place a pillow under your head.

-- Place a towel under your lower back to keep your pelvis in a neutral position.
+- Place a towel horizontally across your lower back to keep your pelvis in a neutral position.

 Sciatica can be excruciating.
 The discomfort increases at night, especially if you do not choose the correct sleeping position.
 Sleeping on the wrong side may trigger the nerve and cause intense pain.
 Position yourself in a manner that aligns your spine and does not add extra pressure to it.
 Place added support to help you sleep contentedly at night.